Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Discussion

+Our results demonstrate that models can regress in fundamental algorithmic reasoning (SuperARC scores) while simultaneously improving in human-centric benchmarks.

-The models' outputs suggest strength in replication but a lack of adaptive and `inventive thinking'.
+The models' outputs suggest strength in replication but a lack of adaptivity to new situations as a disability to put together solutions in a non-trivial manner to solve a new problem that would constitute a form of model synthesis when increasing problem complexity.
 The predominance of trivial or incorrect solutions demonstrates an inability to think `outside the box' (as in if it had not been seen in the training distribution).
-This suggests that while LLMs can mimic comprehension through retrieval. pattern matching and Chain-of-Thought techniques, their capabilities remain bounded when tested against algorithmically complex sequences.
+This suggests that while LLMs can mimic comprehension through retrieval, pattern matching, and Chain-of-Thought techniques, their capabilities remain bounded when tested against algorithmically complex sequences.
+These observations point directly to a key distinction between current systems and AGI/ASI: the latter would require the ability to autonomously generate new strategies, abstract concepts, and exhibit flexible problem-solving beyond training data.

-We have argued throughout this contribution--and it is distilled by our test for intelligence--that only semicomputable open-ended tests can be powerful enough to quantify the full extent of our conception of natural intelligence, human~\cite{ploscomp,zenilbelg}, animal~\cite{zenilanimal}) or artificial~\cite{zenilrobots}.
-And that one lesson from LLMs is that we should dissociate language from intelligence, something Turing himself suggested with his imitation game~\cite{turing}.

-And that the converse is also true, that only incorporating sufficiently powerful open-ended semi or uncomputable predicting generators, such as the methods explored (BDM running on CTM), may achieve Superintelligence by way (or not) of AGI.
-We have also argued that optimising for the features that our test captures will lead to Superintelligence.

-Based on these results and first principles, when it comes to chatbots in the context of their claims about `reasoning' capabilities and AGI/ASI, it is our belief that any AGI/ASI system will actually show more `difficulties' in displaying human language capabilities if they actually mean the words they produce as opposed to emulate a coherent conversation as in current LLMs that perform so well in human languages out of the box as their main feature, with causality and meaning neglected.
+Our results based on the first principles of the mathematical theory of randomness and optimal inference in the context of claims about `reasoning' capabilities and AGI/ASI, suggest that none of the chatbots evaluated dominates any other in absolute terms when it comes to demonstrate whether the solutions have a semantic value, in other words, that LLMs mean the words they produce as opposed to emulating a coherent conversation.

-We believe that this test has fundamental significance because it demonstrates that LLMs primarily rely on direct pattern matching, making it impossible for them to predict in even basic and well-defined scenarios in a meaningful way.
-This limitation is closely related to the phenomenon of hallucinations in LLMs, which reinforces the criticism that LLMs lack an internal model of the world to allow them to simulate possible future scenarios and pick the most likely for planning purposes.
-Instead, they statistically generate a scenario for each predictive challenge, where the LLM is forced to build a coherent answer without an underlying model representation or causal inference capability making claims about `reasoning', reaching AGI, or heading toward Superintelligence, unfounded.